eslint/eslint/docs/src/rules/no-unreachable.md

-Because the `return`, `throw`, `break`, and `continue` statements unconditionally exit a block of code, any statements after them cannot be executed.
+Because the `return`, `throw`, `continue`, and `break` statements unconditionally exit a block of code, any statements after them cannot be executed.
 Unreachable statements are usually a mistake.

 ```js
 function fn() {